niklasramo/mezr/README.md

   * Element: the element's edge is considered to be 'border'.
   * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
   * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 20, left: 15, top: -10}`).
-* **contain.onCollision** &nbsp;&mdash;&nbsp; *string / object / null*
+* **contain.onOverflow** &nbsp;&mdash;&nbsp; *string / object / null*
-  * Defines what to do when the element collides with the container's edges.
+  * Defines what to do when the element overflows the container.
   * Default: `'none'`
   * For maximum control you can provide an object with four properties: 'left', 'right', 'top' and 'bottom'.
-Each property represents an edge of the container and each property's value should be one of the predefined actions (see below) which will be called when/if the element's edge collides with the container's respective edge.
+Each property represents an edge of the container and each property's value should be one of the predefined actions (see below) which will be called when/if the element overflows the container.
 Here's an example: `{left: 'push', right: 'forcepush', top: 'none', bottom: 'push'}`.
   * Alternatively you can also just define collision actions per axis: `{x: 'push', y: 'none'}`.
   * Or you can mix and match edges and axis: `{x: 'push', top: 'none', bottom: 'push'}`.
   * For minimum configuration you can just provide a single value as a string, e.g. `'push'` which will be used for all edges.